warren-bank/fork-Xanado/README.md

 # Usage

-Players will normally start on the games page.
+Players start on the games page.
 This shows a leader board and a list of games.
 You can select "Show finished games" to view games that have ended.

-To see more you have to sign in (or register).

-Signed-in users can see a down arrow next to each active game.
-By clicking on the down arrow, you can see a list of players in the game, join or leave it, or open a game you have previously joined.
+You will see an arrow icon ▼ against each game.
+By clicking on the arrow, you can see a list of players in the game with their scores and whether they are currently connected or not.

-Any signed-in user can delete a game or create a new game.

-Normally one player will act as the host, and create a new game on the games page.
-Once a game has been created, other players click on their name in the games page to join the game, or you can send out an email invitation.
+If you are signed in, you can join the game (or open a game you have previously joined), leave the game, add a robot, or delete it.
+ Close the player list with ▲.

+If you are signed in you can also create a new game.
+Normally one player will create the new game, then other players sign in and join the game from the games page.
+Anyone can add a robot player to a game.

 The game interface is fairly self explanatory if you know the [rules of Scrabble](https://www.officialgamerules.org/scrabble).
 The game starts with a randomly selected player.

 You can only have one robot in any one game, and you need at least one human player (otherwise, what's the point?)

 When you create a game you can select the edition, the dictionary, and whether there is to be a time limit or a limit to the number of players who can join.
 You can optionally select a different dictionary that the robot will use to select plays.
-Limiting the robot a smaller dictionary will give less challenging gameplay, but may be more suitable for younger players.
+Limiting the robot a smaller dictionary will give less challenging gameplay, but may be more suitable for less experienced players.

-The installation comes with emulations of a number of commercially available games - SCRABBLE®, Super SCRABBLE®, Lexulous, and Words With Friends.
+The installation comes with emulations of a number of commercially available games - SCRABBLE®, Super SCRABBLE®, Lexulous, and Words With Friends - all of which have very similar gameplay.
 Guidance for creating your own custom game is given below.

-## Interface
+## Game play

-The user interface uses the mouse, or screen touches on mobile devices.
+The game user interface uses the mouse, or screen touches on mobile devices.
 Click the mouse on a letter in the rack and drag it to the board position where you want to drop it, or touch the tile you want to move, then touch where you want to place it.

 You can also use the keyboard for rapid word entry.
 * Click on any empty square on the board (or type `*`) and a "typing cursor" will appear, pointing right ⇒